 Pros | Why You NEED to Teach in Cambodia

 - Travel opportunities: Cambodia has it all!
 Besides the temples, you can take your pick from pristine natural attractions.
 Cambodia isn’t a large country, so you can make the most of your weekends!
+It’s also centrally located between Thailand, Vietnam and Laos, so you can explore more of South East Asia in your time off.

 - Visas: Cambodia offers one of the easiest visas for English teachers in the region.
 The Ordinary Visa (Type E) can be purchased online, at a Cambodian embassy, or just at immigration ($35, accepted in USD cash only).
 It can be extended without leaving the country – no need for a border run.
 The fee depends on the length of the extension required, either three, six, or twelve months (maximum fee – $300 USD).
 You will need to show your work permit to extend your visa.
 Once you have your offer of employment, your employer will arrange the permit for you.